cregnec/cregnec.github.io/_drafts/2014-11-17-picoctf-2014-writeup.markdown

 }
 {% endhighlight %}

+The decryption routine first check if the password was correct (line 13 to 17).
+Then it called *check_hostname(header)* to check the hostname (line 19 to 21).
+In this function, it copied the decrypted hostname to a local variable *saved_host* (line 27).
+Here it supposed that the decrypted hostname's size would not be bigger than *HOST_LEN* that was 32.
+There was no check on the size of the decrypted hostname.
+Therefore, if we crafted a encrypted file with a hostname whose size was much bigger than 32, we could generate a buffer overflow!
 In order to do this, I copied the c source and Makefile to the */tmp/* directory.
-I chagned the *safe_gethostname* function so that I could have a evil hostname.
-I've set the hostname's lenght to 128.
+I changed the *safe_gethostname* function so that I could have a evil hostname.
+I've set the hostname's length to 128.

 {% highlight c linenos %}
 $cat crude_crypt.c